-This document includes a compilation of Third Party Sales and Marketing Intermediary compliance diligence questions, example certifications, and an example of compliance diligence privacy notice for Eucomed and AdvaMed member companies to consider when engaging third-party SMIs.
-Click here for more information.
+This document includes a compilation of example Third Party Sales and Marketing Intermediary compliance diligence questions, example certification, and an example compliance diligence privacy notice for AdvaMed and Eucomed Member Companies' consideration when engaging Third Party SMIs.

 5. Illustrative Scenarios